 Uniquely, Sunderland is the only station in the country where Metro lines and trains on the main line to Newcastle, Carlisle and Middlesbrough use the same platforms.
-Considerable citywide redevelopment since the 1980s has watched the city go from metropolitan borough to full-blown city in 1992, and seen the additions of the City Library and Arts Centre, the Stadium of Light football ground and the National Glass Centre.
+Considerable citywide redevelopment since the 1980s has watched the city go from metropolitan borough to full-blown city in 1992 and has seen the additions of the City Library and Arts Centre, the Stadium of Light football ground and the National Glass Centre.

 Sunderland station has four platforms all below ground level but serviced by stairs and lifts.
 There are three entrances at ground level, two on Union Street and one at the back of the building.
 There’s a shopping centre between the station buildings.
-A Burger King, patisserie and ticket office can be found inside the righthand side building.
+A Burger King, patisserie, and ticket office can be found inside the righthand side building.